scholtzan/scholtzan.net/content/blog/homebridge-rusty-spotify.md

 ## Issues, Future Work and Final Thoughts

-Originally, I wanted to have a Spotify plugin so that I can setup an alarm in the morning that consisted of playing some music on Spotify using the iOS Home app.
+Originally, I wanted to have a Spotify plugin so that I can set up an alarm in the morning that consisted of playing some music on Spotify using the iOS Home app.
 However, when I started writing this plugin I noticed that Spotify devices become inactive after a while or in the case of iPhone and iPad Spotify devices they become inactive when the app is closed.
-So, over night all Spotify devices get disconnected and none are available in the morning anymore.
-I have some future ideas of setting up a Spotify client that does not get disconnected and stays active at all times, however this is not an issue that Homebridge or a plugin can solve.
+So, overnight all Spotify devices get disconnected and none are available in the morning anymore.
+I have some future ideas of setting up a Spotify client that does not get disconnected and stays active at all times, however, this is not an issue that Homebridge or a plugin can solve.

 So while the plugin does not solve my initial use case yet, it does show that it is possible to write Homebridge plugins using Rust.
 Although I had to resort to a few workarounds which also resulted in developing the plugin taking much longer than if I had just used JavaScript or TypeScript, I am quite pleased with the outcome and did learn a lot in the process of writing.
 And it is also satisfying to see that other people are interested in using the plugin.